Scrum Master vs Project Manager: What's the Difference?

 Focus and purpose

 Scrum Master: The Scrum Master focuses on the team and the Agile process.
 They coach the team to self-organize, remove impediments to their progress, and ensure that Scrum practices are followed.
 Their main purpose is to facilitate team collaboration and to ensure a smooth and efficient workflow.
-They don't have predefined goals or objectives.

-Iterative work vs planned work
+Iterative work vs. planned work

 Skills and knowledge requirements